ArieHein/terraform-train/README.md

 ### Terraform Engine 1.2

 While variable validation existed since version 0.13, in the version 1.2 we now have a way to perform Pre and Post checks on our code
-Validation allows us to force a simple "policy" as to the content of variable values supplied and becomes highly important when working on a complex structure where modules might be created by a different team and potentially in a differernt repository all together.
+Validation allows us to force a simple "policy" as to the content of variable values supplied and becomes highly important when working on a complex structure where modules might be created by a different team and potentially in a different repository all together.

 In version 1.2 we can now force rules for resources, data sources and outputs.
 Precondition checks can check values from other data sources for example and should be used to check an assumption.
-Postconditions checks can check values of resources after they were applied, for example making sure a storage account was created with no public access or a VM has been assigned a Public IP before additional resources will be applied that depend on it.
+Postcondition checks can check values of resources after they were applied, for example making sure a storage account was created with no public access or a VM has been assigned a Public IP before additional resources will be applied that depend on it.

 ### Microsoft Verified Modules